 Recipe by Pamelia Chia

-A surprisingly tasty dish where sweet, savoury and spicy come together perfectly.
-Caramelising sugar creates a deep flavour base, which is enriched with aromatic herbs, pineapple juice and fish sauce.
+A surprisingly flavorful dish where sweet, savory, and spicy perfectly come together.
+Caramelizing sugar creates a deep flavor base, enriched with aromatic herbs, pineapple juice, and fish sauce.
 The result?
 Tempeh in a shiny, sticky glaze.

 Oil for frying